 Instead, regulations regarding the control of air pollution, waste dumping, and the use of GMOs (Genetically Modified Organisms), are due to be rolled back.
 There is a vast gulf between ministerial rhetoric and action on the ground and countering the UK’s dangerous addiction to fossil fuels.
 Where there is any sign of urgency or ambition, it is to drive a coach and horses through environmental protections agreed, enacted and enforced by being in the EU.
 The ‘Green Brexit’ promised (81% of Leave voters under 48-years-old wanted to keep or increase environmental protections), has materialised as the Environment Bill, which dumps the precautionary principle; regulations are no longer enforced, replaced by ‘guidance’ to which neither the Treasury nor Ministry of Defence need even pay due regard.

-The UK’s own vaccination programme has shown that with the right political will, the impossible can be done – the homeless can be housed, NHS debts can be written off.
-And yet Johnson is capitalising on the UK’s success of the vaccine program to brook a vaccine war with the EU, Johnson being ”pumped up on the Viagra of making the EU look bad and himself look efficient.”
+As the UK’s own vaccination programme has shown, with the right political will, the impossible can be done – the homeless can be housed, NHS debts can be written off.
+And yet Johnson is capitalising on the UK’s success of the vaccine program to brook a vaccine war with the EU, Johnson being “pumped up on the Viagra of making the EU look bad and himself look efficient.”

 The Trade bill removes any guarantee of ensuring imports meet cultural and environmental standards, and MPs have already voted away their right to scrutinise trade deals: “As an MEP I had more power to scrutinise trade deals!”
 Democracy is under relentless attack, power and responsibilities are being increasingly centralised in the hands of a few ministers.
 The UK is an intolerably unequal country, beset by fake news.